-- a diploma or degree in General Nursing and Midwifery or - have been granted conferment of status (Rule G10A refers) or - have been granted advanced standing via RPL (Rule G10B).
+- A diploma or degree in General Nursing and Midwifery or - Have been granted conferment of status (Rule GI0A refers) or - Have been granted advanced standing via RPL (Rule G10B). - Be registered with the South African Nursing Council as a General Nurse and Midwife. - Have 2 years or more post registration experience as general nurse and midwife. - Have proof of professional indemnity. - Preference will be given to applicants working in managerial positions

-In addition to the above, applicants must:
+In addition to the above: